Running a Virtual Science Fair

 5) Get the Parents Involved

-Just because there are no teachers physically present doesn’t mean there can’t be any adult supervision.
+Just because no teachers are physically present doesn’t mean there can’t be any adult supervision.
 Your school’s virtual science fair should be a team effort, meaning parents, students, and teachers should all get involved.
-Parents can help their children brainstorm and execute their experiments, getting them the necessary materials and helping them with any tricky bits.
-It’s also a good idea to have parents supervise the actual fair as some science projects need to be dealt with a bit of caution.
+Parents can help their children brainstorm and execute their experiments, getting them the necessary materials and helping them with tricky bits.
+Having parents supervise the fair is also a good idea, as some science projects must be handled cautiously.
 Make sure to communicate the details to parents early so they can plan for it in their schedules.
 As a fun bonus for those participating, it is a good opportunity for family bonding!

-So, there you have it; some effective tried and tested ways to make sure your virtual science fair is a hit.
+So, there you have it; some effective, tried, and tested ways to ensure your virtual science fair is a hit.
 Just make sure to have fun!